-Each dowel with a corn cob attached to the top was driven into the ground 10 feet apart in two rows.
+Each dowel with a corn cob attached to the top of a stake that was driven into the ground 10 feet apart in two rows.
 Each dowel got one of the deterrent types, and one had a plain corn cob with no deterrent.

 At the end of the study, each deterrent got a value of 0, 0.5, and 1 to help determine how effective every repellent is.
-They found that putrescent eggs were the biggest deterrent with an effective rate score of 0.91, and dried blood followed at a 0.88 effectiveness score.
+They found putrescent eggs were the biggest deterrent, with an effective rate score of 0.91, and dried blood followed at a 0.88 effectiveness score.

 Three Deer Repellents That Work

-Now that you see the two study results showing which ingredients work, I’ll show you two or three great deer repellents that incorporate these ingredients.
+Now that you see the two study results showing which ingredients work, I’ll show you three great deer repellents that incorporate these ingredients.

 1. Liquid Fence